cv/crab/README.md

       ...

+Note the comments at the top of the file: language is relevant to Cucumber, but all others are only to help keeping track of revisions and changes.

 If there are any test cases associated with that story, they get converted into Cucumber scenarios:

     $ crab story show US1001
       ...
+      # revision: 6, by cv@lixo.org
       @critical @automated @high
       Scenario: [TC10001] Rocket Silo Is Unlocked
         Given a silo where the rockets are stored